codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+The urge to sing the Lion King song is just a whim away.

 ## Daily Trivia

-What did the name of the Tor Anonymity Network orignially stand for?
+What was the name given to Android 4.3?
- 1. The Only Router
+ 1. Jelly Bean
- 2. The Orange Router
+ 2. Froyo
- 3. The Ominous Router
+ 3. Nutella
- 4. The Onion Router
+ 4. Lollipop

 <details>
   <summary>Answer</summary>
-  The Onion Router
+  Jelly Bean
 </details>